Learn the theory and skills needed to gain entry-level employment in the electrical field in Perry Tech's Electrical Technology program.

 Electricians work in nearly every industry and with training from Perry Tech, you can choose your career path.
 Work in the construction field, in industrial settings such as manufacturing plants, or for contractors maintaining and repairing existing electrical systems.

 The advent of new technologies, increased use of automation, and the need to retrofit outdated structures are increasing the demand for electricians.

 Watch Solar Power Generation at Perry Tech thanks to funding from Pacific Power’s Blue Sky program.

 According to Washington State Law, students are required to obtain an electrical training certificate from the Department of Labor & Industries prior to beginning the Electrical Technology program.
-Trainees also need to notify the department of contact information changes and renew their licenses accordingly.
-Here are the links to these resources:
+Your instructor will provide additional information for this during your first week of class.

 Students in the Electrical Technology program have the opportunity to earn an Associate of Applied Science degree from YVC along with their PTI certificate.
 For more information, Click Here

 We want to make sure the program you choose is perfect for you.
 If you're interested in Electrical, you may also be interested in studying Heating, Ventilation, Air Conditioning/Refrigeration (HVAC/R).
 Click Here to explore the program.